hms-networks/FlexyIgnitionDemo/README.md

 **Step 1:** Connect your computer to the LAN of your Ewon device, then open an FTP connection to your Ewon device.

->To create an FTP connection, using your file manager (i.e. Windows Explorer), enter `ftp://[EWON IP HERE]/` in the address bar, and hit enter.
+>To create an FTP connection, using your file manager (i.e. File Explorer), enter `ftp://[EWON IP HERE]/` in the address bar, and hit enter.

 >If you don't know the IP address of your Ewon device, you can locate it using eBuddy.